Ecodev/newsletter/Documentation/User/Index.rst

 been sent by the system it is near impossible to recall them.

-Having said that, it is very important to make small test sends of your newsletter to your own email address to proof your work before you schedule it for final delivery.
+Having said that, it is very important to make small test sends of your newsletter to your own email test accounts to proof your work before you schedule it for final delivery.

 .. tip::

 Give yourself enough forward scheduling time.
-If you schedule a newsletter it may be possible to stop it before it has been sent.
+If you schedule a newsletter it may be possible to stop it before the emails have been sent.
 If you spot a problem quickly advise your Adminstrator as soon as possible as they probably have the ability to stop the mails.

 .. _user-sending_first_newsletter: